 www.thoughtscapism.com (Iida Ruishalme's thoughtprovoking contributions)

-www.gapminder.org (Hanns Rosling's educational information)
+www.gapminder.org (Hanns Rosling's page: facts in abundance)

 www.geneticliteracyproject.org (Jon Entine's enlightening project)